solana-mobile/dapp-publishing/packages/cli/README.md

         Some wonderful release notes, in long-form
       new_in_version: |
         Something new in this version
+      saga_features_localized: |
+        Some information about saga specific features
 ```

 Since releases happen quite often, those are stored in the `dapp-store/releases` folder.